0xPolygon/polygon-edge-docs/docs/working-with-node/query-json-rpc.md

 ## Step 2: Start the Polygon Edge in dev mode

-To start the SDK in development mode, which is explained in the [CLI Commands](/docs/get-started/cli-commands) section, run the following:
+To start the Polygon Edge in development mode, which is explained in the [CLI Commands](/docs/get-started/cli-commands) section, run the following:
 ````bash
 polygon-edge server --chain genesis.json --dev --log-level debug